 Registered nurses who have graduated from a two-year program such as the program at Whatcom, and would like to continue their education by earning a Bachelor's of Science degree in Nursing (BSN) may consider an RN-to-BSN program.

 Graduates of Whatcom's RN program are encouraged to pursue a bachelor of science degree in nursing through what is typically referred to as an RN-to-BSN or "completion" program.
-Programs include Western Washington University in Bellingham, WA.
-Western Washington University has a Direct Transfer Agreement with Whatcom and other colleges.
 The student is able to complete the RN-to-BSN in one year after licensure.
-Click here for a list of other nursing program options in Washington state.
+Programs include (as of June 2018):

 There are three ways to be eligible to sit for RN boards: 1) complete a 3-year diploma program; 2) complete a 2-year degree program; 3) complete a 4-year degree program.
 Also, one can start as an LPN (Licensed Practical Nurse) and then complete either option 2 or 3.